termly/apidocs/endpoints/get_domains-banners.md

 # Example 1

-Request for the banner on a single website.
+Request banner for a single website.

 ## Request